energywebfoundation/ssi/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 #### 2.6 [Verifier] Act on Submitted Presentation

-In this presentation exchange (part 2) of this tutorial, no callback was configured in the exchange definition.
-This is because the Post Test Server (used [during the issuance exchange](#11-authority-portal-configure-the-credential-issuance-exchange)) has a Body Length of 1500 and so cannot accept the POST.
-However, typically a Verifier would configure a callback in order to be able to act on the submitted presentation.

-For reference, the callback notification that would have been receive in a configured callback for this presentation would be:
+For reference, the callback notification that would have been received in a configured callback for this presentation would be:

 ```json
 {